Indigenous Focus

 First Nations, Métis, Inuit Advisory and Advocacy Circle

-In collaboration with Indigenous leaders, the First Nations, Metis, and Inuit Advisory and Advocacy Circle implements training, education, and tools to the working groups of WWR on Indigenous culture, history and the impacts of colonization, while providing opportunities for reflection on how to work towards reconciliation.
+In collaboration with Indigenous leaders, the First nations, Métis, Inuit Advisory and Advocacy Circle implements training, education, and tools to the working groups of WWR on Indigenous culture, history, and the impacts of colonization, while providing opportunities for reflection on how to work towards reconciliation.

 Acknowledgement of Elders and knowledge keepers who continue to ground us in the local community as part of this journey: